 The CGMA designation is still very young, so it’s not surprising that many countries aren’t as supportive of it.
 It will require a lot of work to build its reputation to compete against the CMA designation.
 This is definitely something to consider if you plan on working abroad and want to go through as a CGMA.
 You may also want to remember that you must have your CPA license before going for this designation.

-The breadth of management accounting topics tested on the CMA exam far outweigh that of the CGMA’s.
+The breadth of management accounting topics tested on the CMA exam far outweighs that of the CGMA’s.
 Simply put, if your ultimate goal is to acquire management accounting knowledge and skills to further your influence in the workplace, the CMA designation is the way to go.

 The decision to choose CGMA vs CMA is yours though.
 After considering its requirements and career opportunities, make a decision that suits your goals.